 Jan.
 7, 2023 - Nov.
 14, 2023

 Riot re-introduced the Chemtech Drake, which had been missing from the rift since preseason 12.
 This season also saw the introduction of four new champions, and a total of 7 updated champions.
-The five new champions added were Milio, Naafiri, Briar and Hwei.
+The new champions added were Milio, Naafiri, Briar and Hwei.

 Ahri, Hecarim, Sivir and Syndra received art and sustainability upgrades, and Aurelion Sol, Ivern, Jax, Neeko, Rell and Yuumi received gameplay updates.